-If equity research analysts do not continue to publish research or reports, or publish unfavorable research or reports, about us, our business or our market, our stock price and trading volume could decline.
+If equity research analysts do not continue to publish research or reports or publish unfavorable research or reports about us, our business or our market, our stock price and trading volume could decline.

-The trading market for our common stock will be influenced by the research and reports that equity research analysts publish about us and our business.
-We do not have any control over the analysts or the content and opinions included in their reports.
+The trading market for our common stock is influenced by the research and reports that equity research analysts publish about us and our business.
+As a newly public company, we have only limited research coverage by equity research analysts.
+Equity research analysts may elect not to initiate or continue to provide research coverage of our common stock, and such lack of research coverage may adversely affect the market price of our common stock.
+We have no control over the analysts or the content and opinions included in their reports.
 The price of our stock could decline if one or more equity research analysts downgrade our stock or issue other unfavorable commentary or research.
-If one or more equity research analysts ceases coverage of our company or fails to publish reports on us regularly, demand for our stock could decrease, which in turn could cause our stock price or trading volume to decline.
+If one or more equity research analysts or us regularly, demand for our stock could decrease, which in turn could cause our stock price or trading volume to decline.